ndrewtl/airspace-jekyll/_posts/2016-11-15-troubleshooting.md

 ### Get even better at avoiding mistakes by following a Coding Etiquette! <a href="https://ourcodingclub.github.io/2017/04/25/etiquette.html" target ="_blank">You can complete our Coding Etiquette tutorial here.</a>

-<b>Feeling ready to go one step furher?
+<b>Feeling ready to go one step further?
 Learn how to format and manipulate data in a tidy and efficient way with our <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">tidyr and dplyr tutorial!</a> Keen to make more graphs?
 Check out our <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">data visualisation tutorial!</a></b>

 ### Tutorial outcomes: